Varying-Vagrant-Vagrants/VVV/docs/en-US/adding-a-new-site/custom-domains-hosts.md

 The recommended way is to use the `vvv-custom.yml` file. `vvv-hosts` is supported for backwards compatibility, and `vvv-init.sh` can be used for edge circumstances

+When changing hosts, the Nginx config will need updating so that Nginx knows to listen for requests on those domains.
+If this isn't done, the VVV dashboard will appear instead of the desired site.

 **Remember**, you need to reprovision for a change to take effect, run `vagrant reload` after making changes.

 ## vvv-custom.yml